Before Damn Early Days, what did your mornings typically look like?

 Today's Challenge: Your Hour of Power

+Depending on your wake up time with DED, you can create and morning that includes and Hour of Power alongside your DED goals.
 When you begin to think about building an hour that supports you, you will find there are many resources out there.
 But most of them are a variation on the Hour of Power.
 It's an idea created by Jack Canfield, best selling author of "the Success Principles: How to Get from Where You Are to Where You Want to Be" and creator of the "Chicken Soup for the Soul" books (remember those?).

 Simply put, it's creating and protecting 1 hour that focuses on you, in order to start your day off feeling recharged rather than running on empty.